IdeasClinicUWaterloo/F25-NuclearIC/Communication_Subproblem/README.md

 5. Create another ``workflows`` subfolder inside.

 6. Create a new YAML (.yml) file that will contain the content of your automation script.
-We have provided a starting script that will simply run the bot script every 15 minute.
+We have provided a starting script that will simply run the bot script every 15 minutes.
     ``` yaml
     # This workflow is used for the Communication Subproblem.
     # It automates the bot so that its script is run every 15 minute.